-Hiking the Poon Hill Circuit, in Nepal, was one of the most exhilarating experiences of my life.
+Hiking the Poon Hill Trek, in Nepal, was one of the most exhilarating experiences of my life.

 I never miss an opportunity to hike.
 It is a fantastic way to get close to nature, to learn more about the history, culture and way of life of a country, and even to meet other travelers.
 I have spent most of the first half of 2017 hiking.
 More than that, I have done several multi-day hikes.

 First, I walked part of the Jordan Trail, trying to go from Dana all the way to Petra.
 It was meant to be a 7 day hike that I sadly had to cut short due to an injury.